analogicus/cnr_gr00_sky130nm/README.md

 ## Temperature to Current (TFI)

-Resistive biased current mirror that feeds into two diodes, and provides bias currents.
+Using VDD as the reference voltage, a voltage to current converter is used to create an 1 uA bias current.
+A current mirror copies to two bipolars.

 ## Current to Time (IFT)